TheKevinWang/thekevinwang.github.io/_posts/2022-08-07-VT-sandbox-detection.md

 * presence of high entropy randomized file names.
 * lack of media PnP devices

 I have written a tool to detect the sandboxes used by VT, and I have the confirmed it no longer runs my payload after doing the sandbox check.
+I used a custom obfuscator for all the scripts I uploaded to VT.
 I released the tool on GitHub [https://github.com/TheKevinWang/Check-Sandbox](https://github.com/TheKevinWang/Check-Sandbox).
 I'm glad I looked into it myself because al-khaser checks if the memory is under 1GB instead of 2GB, and misses most of the honey files.
 Furthermore, I implemented a limit for honey file matches, since a single "passwords.txt" in Desktop could be legit, but not both "passwords.txt" and "accounts.xlsx".
 However, the malware sandboxes will continue to adapt.